 Pour olive oil on everything to make any dish instantly better – think tomatoes, salads, seafood, pasta… the list goes on!
 You can never go wrong with buying a good quality, cold-pressed extra virgin olive oil; it’s the most natural and highest quality oil.
 Remember to always keep it stored in a cool spot, away from the sun, in order for it to keep its fresh flavour.
 We cannot stress enough how important olive oil is for a classic Italian pantry, and South Africa has so many incredible and globally award-winning local extra virgin olive oils to choose from.

-Want to know the difference between extra virgin olive oil and other olive oil types?
-If you’re even more curious, learn how to taste olive oil correctly.
+Discover the difference between extra virgin olive oil and other olive oil types.
+If you’re even more curious, learn how to taste olive oil correctly or try this classic Aglio e Olio Linguine recipe.

 Balsamic Vinegar

 We know we went on a whole spiel about how olive oil is the ‘it’ condiment in an Italian pantry, but we are here to open your minds… balsamic vinegar is just as important.
-Adding this to salads – game-changer; adding to risotto – out of this world.
-In Venice, they even add aged balsamic vinegar to their gelato.
-In order to get the wonderful flavours that balsamic vinegar has to offer, make sure to buy the traditional option.
+Adding this to salads – game-changer; adding to risotto – out of this world!
+In Venice, they even add balsamic vinegar to gelato.
+To taste the wonderful flavours that balsamic vinegar has to offer, make sure to buy the traditional option.

 Lemons

-If you want more lemon in your life, check out this recipe for Rainbow Carrot & Pea Risotto with Lemon Dill Pesto, and check out our round-up of lovely lemon recipes.
+If you want more zest in your life, check out this round-up of lovely lemon recipes.

 Tinned Tomatoes

-A great way to use tinned tomatoes is in this Parmigiana di Melanzane.
+Make the most of tinned tomatoes with this Parmigiana di Melanzane.

-The Mediterranean region pride themselves on sun-dried tomatoes, especially in southern Italy.
+The Mediterranean region prides itself on sundried tomatoes, especially in southern Italy.
 You can keep it simple and eat it with some fresh bread, cheese and a glass of wine – how divine!
-They are also perfect for pasta dishes; think a basil and sun-dried tomato pasta.
+They are also perfect for pasta dishes; think basil and sun-dried tomato pasta.

 Pasta

 This is an obvious one, but we still have to mention it.
-Having pasta corta in your Italian pantry, which is basically all other types of pasta that isn’t spaghetti (fusilli, penne, farfalle, etc.) is essential.
-The shorter shaped pastas are actually designed to hold the sauce better, which gives you the best flavour profile.
-A good spaghetti is also essential to even remotely call your kitchen an Italian one.
-Check out our guide of different types of pasta; we also got you covered with a step-by-step guide to making your own pasta.
+Having pasta corta (shorter types of pasta) in your Italian pantry like fusilli, penne, farfalle, etc. – all other types of pasta except spaghetti – is essential.
+The shorter-shaped pasta is designed to hold the sauce better, giving you the most flavour.
+A good spaghetti is also essential to even call your kitchen an Italian one.

 Garlic